Anasss/api-testauto/README.md

 The current feature is to test the Fixer time series API, which provides historical exchange rates.
 See: https://apilayer.com/marketplace/fixer-api

-This suite can be used to test other APIs by adding new feature files and step definitions.
+This suite can test other APIs by adding new feature files and step definitions.

 ## Testing approach

 #### JSON Schema validation:
 - We generate a JSON schema from our HTTP request expected reply.
-- We check that the API is returning the expected response code and is matching the JSON Schema.
+- We check that the API returns the expected response code and matches the JSON Schema.
 - We can also perform additional functional checks if needed.

 ## Project Structure